ibm-cloud-architecture/eda-tech-academy/docs/lab2/index.md

     }
 ```

 In the first exercice, we used String Deserializer.
 This time we need Java Bean serializer/deserializer.
-This is a classical task in any Kafka Streams project to have to define such serdes.
+This is a classical task in any Kafka Streams projects to have to define such serdes.
 The Serialization and Deserialization are defined in the [StoreSerdes.class](https://github.ibm.com/boyerje/eda-tech-academy/blob/main/lab2/refarch-eda-store-inventory/src/main/java/ibm/gse/eda/stores/infra/events/StoreSerdes.java) which uses a [JSON generic class](https://github.ibm.com/boyerje/eda-tech-academy/blob/main/lab2/refarch-eda-store-inventory/src/main/java/ibm/gse/eda/stores/infra/events/JSONSerde.java) based on Jackson parser.
 You should be able to reuse this class in all your project.

+Do not copy / past the following code.
+This is just for information so you can see the relationship between Serdes and the Java bean they are supposed to deserialize.

 ```java title="JSONSerdes"
 import org.apache.kafka.common.serialization.Deserializer;